VnUgE/noscrypt/README.md

 NCVerifyMac()
 ... extended functions
 ```

-There are no functions that handle key generation, because secp256k1 simply requires a 32byte random number that needs to only be validated.
-I assume most applications will prefer and or have better random number generators than I can assume.
-Use your preferred or platform CSRNG.

 ## Motivation
 At the time of building this project I have not come across any C-only libraries that exposed functionality for nostr specific cryptography.
 IMO it is easy to use the secp256k1 library incorrectly.
 In the process of building [NVault](https://github.com/VnUgE/NVault) NIP-44 came out in December and I realized my libraries were falling short for my needs for proper and safe nostr cryptographic operations, and I needed to start over and start with a good base that has all the basic  functionality built with trusted and tested libraries.